1980 Atlantic hurricane season: Tropical Depression Fourteen

-While Jeanne meandered through the Gulf of Mexico, Tropical Depression Fourteen developed north of Panama on November 12.
+Tropical Depression Fourteen developed north of Panama on November 12.
 Steered northward by deep southerly flow southeast of Jeanne, the depression oscillated in organization while tracking west-northwestward.
 The cloud pattern between Jeanne and the depression briefly merged, with a line of thunderstorms moving across the Florida peninsula between the two systems.
 Westerly vertical wind shear increased on the depression in the process.
 By November 15, the depression reorganized its convective organization while making landfall in western Cuba early on November 16.
 Once again, vertical wind shear increased, causing convection to detach from the center of the depression.

 Late on November 17, the depression was absorbed by an intense "winter type storm" that was moving across the Southeastern United States.
 Shortly thereafter, the remnants of the depression crossed Central and North Florida.
 While crossing Cuba, the depression dumped heavy rainfall.
 No other impact is known to have occurred on the island.
 The depression impact from both while tropical and a remnant system.
 In Key West, sustained winds of 30 mph (45 km/h) and gusts to 40 mph (65 km/h) were reported.
 Across much of Florida, light rainfall was reported, peaking at 4.81 in in Brooksville.

 Hurricane Karl

-A low-pressure area formed along a frontal boundary near the southeastern United States.
-The system slowly strengthened and developed into a separate vortex.
-Early on November 25, it became a subtropical storm while centered about 825 mi southeast of Cape Race, Newfoundland.
-Shortly thereafter, the storm executing a tight counterclockwise loop as it rotated within the larger cyclone.
-About 18 hours later, the storm intensified and acquired enough tropical characteristics to be designated a hurricane.
-After being classified as a hurricane, Karl gradually strengthened while tracking eastward, eventually attaining its peak intensity with winds of 85 mph (140 km/h) and a minimum barometric pressure of 985 mbar (hPa; 29.09 inHg).
+On November 21, a low-pressure area formed along a frontal boundary near the southeastern United States.
+The system slowly strengthened and developed into a separate cyclone, aided by light wind shear.
+Following the development of circular convective mass close to the center of the low, it became a subtropical storm early on November 25 while centered about 825 mi southeast of Cape Race, Newfoundland.
+Shortly thereafter, the storm executed a tight counterclockwise loop as it rotated within a larger, extratropical cyclone.
+Around 18:00 UTC, the subtropical storm intensified and acquired enough tropical characteristics to be designated as Hurricane Karl.
+The NHC noted that at the time, Karl was the easternmost hurricane during the last 10 days of the month of November.

-Karl maintained winds of 85 mph (140 km/h) for approximately 18 hours and later weakened slightly while accelerating northeastward.
-On November 27, the eye of Karl became ragged while passing within 230 miles (370 km) of the Azores and started to show signs of deterioration.
-A trough over the North Atlantic developed into the dominant low-pressure area, causing Karl to turn northward around its periphery.
-By November 27, Karl merged with another approaching system and was declared extratropical by November 28, while it was centered roughly halfway between Cape Race, Newfoundland and Spain.
+The hurricane tracked eastward due to a strong trough moving eastward over the Atlantic and gradually strengthened, eventually attaining its peak intensity with winds of 85 mph (140 km/h) and a minimum barometric pressure of 985 mbar (hPa; 29.09 inHg).
+Thereafter, Karl curved northeastward because of the aforementioned trough and weakened slightly on November 27, with the eye becoming ragged and showing signs of deterioration while passing within 230 mi (370 km) of the Azores.
+Later that day, Karl turned north-northeastward around the periphery of the trough and merged with an approaching extratropical cyclone roughly halfway between Cape Race, Newfoundland and Spain.